In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

 Quality and Promotion Programs

-For which organizations is the Zero Waste Certificate intended?
+For which organizations is the Zero Waste Certificate?

-The Zero Waste Certificate can be issued to practically any organization in sectors ranging from food, pharmaceuticals, and cosmetics to heavy industry and services.
-It also applies to furniture industries, restaurants, and manufacturing companies.
-It is important that the organization incorporates the Zero Waste philosophy into its processes during daily operations and can demonstrate this in a preliminary audit and annual supervision audit.
+The Zero Waste Certificate can be issued to practically any organization across sectors from food, through pharmaceuticals and cosmetics, to heavy industry and services.
+It also applies to the furniture industry, restaurants, and manufacturing companies.
+It is important that the organization follows the Zero Waste philosophy in its processes during daily operations and can prove this in a preliminary audit and annual oversight audit.

 What is the Zero Waste Certificate?

-The Zero Waste idea is to run a business in such a way as to generate the least amount of waste possible.
+The Zero Waste concept involves running a business in such a way as to generate the least amount of waste possible.
 However, Zero Waste does not mean that the organization generates no waste at all.
-A good example could be using production waste, such as scraps of furniture boards, as additional decorations on their products.
+A good example could be utilizing production waste in the form of scraps of furniture boards as additional decorations on their products.

 What conditions must be met to obtain a Zero Waste certificate?